Advertiser Disclosure

 What is a Dividend ETF?

-A dividend ETF holds dividend-paying stocks and can distribute regular income to its shareholders.
+A dividend ETF holds dividend-paying assets, usually stocks, and distributes regular income to its shareholders.

 Dividend ETF fund managers screen for reliable (blue-chip) companies with a solid history of paying and increasing dividends over the years.
 They also screen these stocks for other performance criteria (e.g. size, liquidity, ROE, yield, debt levels, etc.) before adding them to the ETF.